 6. Regularly Practice Focus

 Lastly, if you really want to learn how to stay focused at work, you have to commit to practicing concentration regularly.

 As we mentioned earlier, this is a skill that can be learned and developed — just like a virtuoso musician or star athlete.
 Sure, for some people, the act of concentration comes much more naturally.
 But there is hope for the rest of us!
 It just takes a bit more effort.

 So remind yourself regularly to focus.
 Use the tactics outlined in this blog to keep you on track.
-When you find yourself becoming distracted, encourage your brain to stay present and concentrate on the task at hand.

 With practice, we have no doubt that you can learn how to stay focused at work and be a concentration master.